KristianColville1/raza-noodles/README.md

 Users of the site are interested in Asian cuisine.
 They are hungry and crave the delicious noodles Raza Noodles can provide.
 The potential customer wants to know who Raza Noodles are, what dishes they offer, how to contact them and where they are based.

 ## Site owner's goal
-Raza Noodles serves tasty noodle dishes.
+Raza Noodles goal is to serve tasty noodle dishes.
 They want to be a part of the online community to acquire more customers.
-The owner wants people to see what Raza Noodles is all about, easily access the food menu, and have a way to contact them and know where they are based.
+The site's owner wants people to see what Raza Noodles is all about, easily access the food menu, and have a way to contact them and know where they are based.

 ## Potential features to include
 - Responsivity for all device users